saida-d/ansible-jenkins/README.md

 - Build now
 - You can see the pipeline actions now
 - If stages are success then check the web URL (your target VM box IP/domain) e.g. 10.1.1.1 or domain.com

+#### Additional
+- When you executing ansible playbook in pipeline it will ask you to connect target machine/groups SSH connection.
+So create SSH (jenkins credentials)
+> Goto jenkins credentials => Choose SSH username with private option then fill the options accordingly

+> Here you may need to execute from target machine "ssh-keygen"  for public/private key.
+Once generate the key copy and paste to jenkins (at credentials part)

+> Disable HOST  SSH key checkin (if you are using spinnet generator area/for ansible)